lyrasis/typed_labeled_fields/README.md

+**This was exploratory work toward making "new Islandora" usable for our client metadata.
+It was abandoned when we decided we could not support a hosting service for the new Islandora.**

 Dynamically create Solr fields based on the Identifier Type + Label (optional).
 This can be expanded and automated but more work is needed.

 ## What is Typed labeled fields?